Road Trips Australia

 Using Water to Harden Sand

 If you do get stuck, one thing that is good at making soft sand a little firmer is water!
 So if you get stuck on the beach, consider grabbing a bucket of water to wet the sand in front of your tyres.
 It can help immensely.
-Also easy if you have an onboard water spare.
+Also, it’s easy if you have an onboard water supply.

 Beach Creeks

-Be careful of seasonal creeks and large seasonal estuaries and rivers.
+Be careful of seasonal creeks, large seasonal estuaries, and rivers.
 A lovely day trip on the beach creek can quickly become a disaster if you are unaware of weather conditions, tides, and the surrounding catchment area.

-Remember while exploring our wonderful natural area’s to respect the environment.
-Stay on the formed tracks reducing damage to plants and animals; take your rubbish with you, including toilet paper and even pre-existing rubbish you may come across.
+Remember, while exploring our wonderful natural area, to respect the environment.
+Stay on the formed tracks, reducing damage to plants and animals; take your rubbish with you, including toilet paper and even pre-existing rubbish you may come across.
 LEAVE no TRACE to avoid closure of access to these places.